 The U.S. Dept. of Homeland Security website provides information on various national security areas, law enforcement issues, civil rights and civil liberties, citizenship and immigration, and disasters.

 NOAA Weather Radio

-A list of all NOAA Weather Radio (NWR) stations in Texas.
+A list of all NOAA Weather Radio (NWR) stations in Texas is provided here.
 The NWR is a nationwide network of radio stations that broadcast National Weather Service warnings, watches, forecasts, and other hazard information 24 hours a day.

 Office of Safe & Drug Free Schools

-A U.S. Department of Education (USDOE) website that provides information to help school leaders plan for any emergency, including natural disasters, violent incidents, and terrorist acts.
+A U.S. Department of Education (USDE) website provides information to help school leaders plan for any emergency, including natural disasters, violent incidents, and terrorist acts.

-A FEMA-sponsored website featuring emergency preparedness resources, including special information for pet owners, senior citizens, and individuals with disabilities and special needs.
+This FEMA-sponsored website features emergency preparedness resources, including special information for pet owners, senior citizens, and individuals with disabilities and special needs.
 Ready.gov also provides increased state and local information; you can learn about the types of emergencies most likely to occur in your area and the plans that have been established to deal with these emergencies.